The Acting Studio (C240) is located on the second floor of the east wing of the University Theatre Building.

 To ensure your safety in case of fire or any other emergency, please note the exit route nearest to your seat when you arrive.

-Smoking is not permitted anywhere on the CU Boulder campus.
+Smoking and vaping are not permitted anywhere on the CU Boulder campus.

 You May Also Like

 Something wicked this way comes...
 Shakespeare’s characters have broken free of his pages and are haunting campus.
 In this immersive theatrical ...